ericharlow/AndroidAudioStutteringExample/README.md

 # AndroidAudioStutteringExample
 An example of stuttering audio with exoplayer.
-Audio stuttering due to audio buffer underrunds can be observed when playing downloaded encrypted dash content in the background on some devices.
+Audio stuttering due to audio buffer underruns can be observed when playing downloaded encrypted dash content in the background on some devices.